metabase/metabase/docs/data-modeling/metrics.md

 Create metrics to define the official way to calculate important numbers for your team.

 Metrics are like pre-defined calculations: create your aggregations once, save them as metrics, and use them whenever you need to analyze your data.
-They're like [models](./models.md), but for single values like a count, average, or sum.

 For example, you may want to create a metric that calculates revenue, so people can refer to revenue in their own questions.
 That way you standardize how revenue is calculated (so you don't end up with five different calculations for the revenue).